favourojo/CriticalJustice/README.md

 ## Purpose

 The purpose of this project is to shed light on the issues that are affecting primarily black communities in the city of Pittsburgh.
-With the use of queries, individuals will now be able to see how some factors such as __Average Dispatches Per Shot Fired__, __Median Home Value__, and __Level of Need__, contribute to the marginalization of a certain community in Pittsburgh, PA.
+With the use of SQLite3, the connections and correlations between the datasets will be able to be viewed.
+Also, with the use of queries, individuals will now be able to see how factors such as __Average Dispatches Per Shot Fired__, __Median Home Value__, and __Level of Need__, may contribute to the marginalization of a certain community in Pittsburgh, PA.
 These factors tend to be overlooked by individuals that live in the suburban communities of Pittsburgh, PA because they do not face these issues.

 ## Run Instructions in Terminal